 Based in the Midwest (Indianapolis), Wellpoint offers all types of health insurance, including, HMOs, PPOs, HSA Accounts, short-term plans, student medical coverage, and of course, Exchange/Marketplace contracts.
-In addition to medical plans, also available are specialty products such as life, disability, dental, vision, and long-term care.
+In addition to medical plans, also available are specialty products such as life, disability, dental, vision, flexible spending accounts (FSAs), and long-term care.
 Anthem rates in Ohio, Indiana, and other Midwestern states were very competitive and usually were among the lowest prices available.
 Currently, they offer Marketplace plans in 14 states.

 Because of the huge nationwide provider network, customers are often able to take advantage of services that are "repriced" due to contractual agreements.
 This often results in discounts up to 75% (especially for lab tests and diagnostic services) that save patients thousands of dollars in out-of-pocket expenses.
 Costs of MRIs, CT Scans, ER visits, and other expensive procedures are also helped by these agreements.